Siddhivinayak Temple, Mumbai

 How to Reach Shri Siddhivinayak Temple

-Shri Siddhivinayak Temple is just 60 to 90 minutes drive away from the Domestic or International Airport, depending on the traffic scenario.
+Shri Siddhivinayak Temple is just 60 to 90 minutes’ drive away from the Domestic or International Airport, depending on the traffic scenario.
 It is on the way to South Mumbai’s business district.
 After entering the city at Bandra, one must go towards Worli.
 Then the road will take you through Mahim, Shivaji Park, Dadar Portuguese Church onto Prabhadevi and that is the place where the Temple is located.
-If you take some other direction, you have to drive down from Tardeo or Kemps Corner towards Prabhadevi passing by Haji Ali, Shivsagar Estate, Worli Naka and Century Bazar.
+If you take some other direction, you have to drive down from Tardeo or Kemps Corner towards Prabhadevi passing by Haji Ali, Shivsagar Estate, Worli Naka, and Century Bazar.
 Most locals and taxi drivers can help you with the location of this very renowned Temple and be getting directions is usually not an issue.

 Dadar is the nearest railway station on both Western and Central Suburban Railway.
 From Dadar railway station it is a 10 minutes ride by car or taxi and most of the taxi drivers know the route to the temple.
-For those tourists who are willing to take the bus, there are several bus routes which pass by the Temple and it is a ride of about 15 minutes.
+For those tourists who are willing to take the bus, there are several bus routes that pass by the Temple and it is a ride of about 15 minutes.
 The Temple can be also reached from the Western Suburban Railway stations of Lower Parel, Elephinston Road, and Mahalaxmi.

 Best Time to Visit

 Being a seaside city, Mumbai’s temperature is quite reminiscent of any tropical country.
 With soaring temperatures in the summer, disastrous amounts of rain and virtually no winter to speak of, Mumbai is a humid city, with predictable temperatures.

 June – July: